What Amount Do Retirees Need in an Emergency Fund?

 If you keep an emergency fund in a Roth IRA, keep it separate from your general retirement funds—in a money market or savings account within a Roth—for emergencies and unforeseen expenses only.
 Most importantly, you don’t want to invest it in anything that could lose value or be difficult to access, such as a mutual fund (which can lose value), or an annuity with a surrender period and withdrawal penalties.

 Some accounts aren’t designed for easy and penalty-free access, and therefore are not good choices for an emergency fund.
 For example, a certificate of deposit account is subject to an early withdrawal penalty for taking money out before the CD matures.
 This could eliminate most or all of the interest you earn and, in some cases, even cut in to your principal.
 The same concept applies to annuities with a surrender period as well.

 Remember to avoid any account in which your funds aren’t guaranteed.
-In other words, any type of security, such as mutual funds, stocks, and bonds are out of the question.
-Plus, they can have liquidity issues as well.
+In other words, any type of security, such as mutual funds, stocks, and bonds, are out of the question.
+Plus, they can have liquidity issues.

 When deciding where to keep emergency savings before and during retirement, prioritize accounts that guarantee your money, are penalty-free, and are easily accessible.

 - Retirees benefit from having a dedicated emergency fund, even if they have other assets and income streams.

 - Having three to six months' expenses available is only a guideline and may need to be adjusted up for retirees to account for higher health care expenses or increases in everyday living expenses.